Skip to main content

 Somatic healing sessions help reset survivors’ nervous systems and develop skills needed to support in releasing trauma that is stored in the body.
 The goal of each session is to have time back to oneself in a guided facilitation where you feel present (not dissociative) and to restore the mind-body connection.

-Fall 2023 Offering: Remote Monthly Somatic Healing with Confidential Advocate Riss
+Spring 2024 Offering: Remote Monthly Somatic Healing with Confidential Advocate Riss

 Sound Healing